WentianZhang-ML/WDMT-Net/README.md

 Accepted by MICCAI 2022

-The code is will be released soon.
+The code will be released soon.